 According to the Global Methodist Church’s Transitional Book of Doctrines and Discipline local churches own all their property and assets.
 Since it is widely assumed that the local churches, and annual conferences and central conferences that are strongly inclined to join the Global Methodist Church do not want to be part of a denomination with a “trust clause” (i.e., where local church property is held in trust for a general church), it is almost certain the Global Methodist Church will never adopt one.
 Therefore, local churches in the Global Methodist Church will own all their property and assets in perpetuity.

-According to the Global Methodist Church’s Transitional Book of Doctrines and Discipline (see paragraph 516.2) bishops will only serve for defined term limits.
+According to the Global Methodist Church’s Book of Doctrines and Discipline, bishops will only serve for defined term limits.
 Once they serve their terms, they will either return to ministry in a local church or to some other area of service in the general church.
-It is widely assumed the delegates to the Global Methodist Church’s convening General Conference will endorse term limits for bishops.
+The Global Episcopacy Committee will endorse and recommend the term limits for bishops.
+Visit our Assembly of Bishops page to meet our current, active bishops (https://globalmethodist.org/global-methodist-church-bishops/).